phw/peek/README.md

     snap run peek

+In case it fails to start with the message `You need to connect this snap to the gnome platform snap` do the following command via command-line:

+    sudo snap connect peek:gnome-3-26-1604 gnome-3-26-1604:gnome-3-26-1604

 Snaps should automatically update in the background.
 If this is not happening you can update Peek manually to the latest version: